-(ii) For purposes of this subparagraph, the term "resolution" means only a resolution of either House of Congress, the matter after the resolving clause of which is as follows: "That the finds that the proposed changes to United States trade remedy laws contained in the report of the President transmitted to the Congress on tion 2104(d)(3) of the Bipartisan Trade Promotion Authority Act of 2002 with respect to , are inconsistent with the negotiating objectives described in section 2102(b)(14) of that Act.", with the first blank space being filled with the name of the resolving House of Congress, the second blank space being filled with the appropriate date of the report, and the third blank space being filled with the name of the country or countries involved.
+(ii) For purposes of this subparagraph, the term "resolution" means only a resolution of either House of Congress, the matter after the resolving clause of which is as follows: "That the

-(iii) Resolutions in the House of Representatives-

-(I) may be introduced by any Member of the House; (II) shall be referred to the Committee on Ways and Means and, in addition, to the Committee on Rules; and

-(III) may not be amended by either Committee.

-(iv) Resolutions in the Senate-

-(I) may be introduced by any Member of the Senate;

-$(\boldsymbol{\Pi})$ shall be referred to the Committee on Finance; and

-(III) may not be amended.

-- (iv) It is not in order for the House of Representatives to consider any resolution that is not reported by the Committee on Ways and Means and, in addition, by the Committee on Rules. - (v) It is not in order for the Senate to consider any resolution that is not reported by the Committee on Finance.

-(vi) The provisions of section 152(d) and (e) of the Trade Act of 1974 (19 U.S.C.
-2192(d) and (e)) (relating to floor consideration of certain resolutions in the House and Senate) shall apply to resolutions.

-(e) ADVISORY COMMITTEE REPORTS.-The report required under section 135(e)(1) of the Trade Act of 1974 regarding any trade agreement entered into under section 2103(a) or (b) of this Act shall be provided to the President, the Congress, and the United States Trade Representative not later than 30 days after the date on which the President notifies the Congress under section 2103(a)(1) or 2105(a)(1)(A) of the President's intention to enter into the agreement.

-(f) ITC ASSESSMENT.-

-(1) IN GENERAL.-The President, at least 90 calendar days before the day on which the President enters into a trade agreement under section 2103(b), shall provide the International Trade Commission (referred to in this subsection as "the Commission") with the details of the agreement as it exists at that time and request the Commission to prepare and submit an assessment of the agreement as described in paragraph (2).
+- under section 2104(d)(3) of the Bipartisan Trade Promotion Authority Act of 2002 with respect to , are inconsistent with the negotiating objectives described in section 2102(b)(14) of that Act.'', with the first blank space being filled with the name of the resolving House of Congress, the second blank space being filled with the appropriate date of the report, and the third blank space being filled with the name of the country or countries involved. - (iii) Resolutions in the House of Representatives- - (I) may be introduced by any Member of the House; - (II) shall be referred to the Committee on Ways and Means and, in addition, to the Committee on Rules: and - (III) may not be amended by either Committee. - (iv) Resolutions in the Senate- - (1) may be introduced by any Member of the Senate: - (II) shall be referred to the Committee on Finance; and - (III) may not be amended. - (iv) It is not in order for the House of Representatives to consider any resolution that is not reported by the Committee on Ways and Means and, in addition, by the Committee on Rules. - (v) It is not in order for the Senate to consider any resolution that is not reported by the Committee on Finance. - (vi) The provisions of section 152(d) and (e) of the Trade Act of 1974 (19 U.S.C.
+2192(d) and (e)) (relating to floor consideration of certain resolutions in the House and Senate) shall apply to resolutions. - (e) ADVISORY COMMITTEE REPORTS.-The report required under section 135(e)(1) of the Trade Act of 1974 regarding any trade agreement entered into under section 2103(a) or (b) of this Act shall be provided to the President, the Congress, and the United States Trade Representative not later than 30 days after the date on which the President notifies the Congress under section 2103(a)(1) or 2105(a)(1)(A) of the President's intention to enter into the agreement. - (f) ITC ASSESSMENT.- - (1) IN GENERAL.-The President, at least 90 calendar days before the day on which the President enters into a trade agreement under section 2103(b), shall provide the International Trade Commission (referred to in this subsection as "the Commission") with the details of the agreement as it exists at that time and request the Commission to prepare and submit an assessment of the agreement as described in paragraph (2).
 Between the time the President makes the request under this paragraph and the time the Commission submits the assessment, the President shall keep the Commission current with respect to the details of the agreement.